harryf/comedy/docs/_shows/20191209_Kontiki_9_Dec_2019__German_Set.md

 >
 > Then suddenly you hear,
 >
-> "Young man, shame on you!"
+> "Young man, are you ashamed?"
 >
-> And you look, there's an old lady,
+> And you look, there's an old lady.
 >
-> and she's going to hit you with her handbag.
+> She wants to hit you with her handbag.
 >
 > And you think,
 >
-> "Looks nice."
+> "She's beautiful."
 >
-> Yes, but...
+> But what makes it all so difficult,
 >
-> What made it all so difficult,
+> I recently found out.
 >
-> in the last scene I got to know,
+> At my age, I still don't know
 >
-> in my age,
->
-> I still don't know
->
 > if I'm good at having sex.
 >
-> Because I've read,
+> Because I read,
 >
 > to be good at anything,
 >